-Traditional fair machine learning mainly focuses on performance disparity.
-However, it has been observed that performance degradation is unevenly distributed across subgroups when data is corrupted.
-Our objective is to address this robustness-based fairness by training a model \(f(\mathbf{w})\) that maintains a consistent level of performance degradation across distinct subgroups, as measured by a specified metric.
-We formally define a new fairness metric for the corrupted data as follows:
+Traditional fair machine learning focuses primarily on performance disparity.
+However, performance degradation can be unevenly distributed across subgroups when data are corrupted.
+Our objective is to address this robustness-based fairness by training a model \(f(\mathbf{w})\) that maintains consistent performance degradation across distinct subgroups, as measured by a specified metric.
+We formally define a new fairness metric for corrupted data as follows:

-\begin{definition}[Corrupted Degradation Disparity] Firstly, given a model \(f\) trained on clean training data \(\mathcal{D_T}\), we define \textit{Corrupted Degradation} for a specific demographic group \(s\) as:
+\begin{definition}[Corrupted Degradation Disparity] Given a model \(f\) trained on clean training data \(\mathcal{D}_T\), we define \textit{Corrupted Degradation} for a specific demographic group \(s\) as: